project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 ---
-title: Plugins
+title: Build and Deploy
-page_title: Plugins
+page_title: Build and Deploy
-description: Explains how to build and deploy plugins
+description: Explains the build and deploy jobs for Sunbird
-keywords: plugins, content plugins, content framework
+keywords: build, deploy, install, sunbird
 allowSearch: true

 ---